-This qualification is designed to meet the needs of those working away from immediate assistance (more than 30 mins) in the remote and rural regions of the UK.
-This Outdoor First Aid qualification is externally regulated and meets the standards to appear upon the national qualifications framework of Scotland.
-This course is recognised throughout the UK and is the course of choice for experienced practitioners who use the outdoors.
+This outdoor first aid course qualification is design to meet the needs of those working away from immediate assistance (more than 30 mins) in the remote and rural regions of the UK.
+This Outdoor First Aid qualification is externally regulate and meets the standards to appear in the national qualifications framework of Scotland.
+This course is recognized throughout the UK and is the first aid course of choice for experience practitioners who use the outdoors.

 It is suitable for workers in rural and remote settings and will maintain the license to practice for those with Outdoor National Governing Body Instructor awards.

-Topics include; roles & responsibilities, dealing with collapse (with and without breathing), choking, bleeding, shock, major illnesses, torso and limb injuries, environmental effects, heat and cold injuries, using first aid kit, outdoor specific scenarios and outdoor incident management, answering queries such as when or how to remove boots, helmets and looking after a casualty for some hours.
+Topics include; roles & responsibilities, dealing with collapse (with and without breathing), choking, bleeding, shock, major illnesses, torso and limb injuries, environmental effects, heat, and cold injuries, using a first aid kit, outdoor specific scenarios, and outdoor incident management, answering queries such as when or how to remove boots, helmets and looking after a casualty for some hours.

-This qualification is designed to provide outdoor incident management skills.
+This first aid course qualification SCQF Level 6 provides outdoor incident management skills.
 Typical delivery methods are predominantly practical, with elements occurring out of doors in outdoor clothing and on various terrains.
-The course is assessed mainly by continual observation of candidate performance and a brief Multiple Choice Questionnaire.
+Moreover, the course is assess mainly by continual observation of candidate performance and a brief Multiple Choice Questionnaire.

 Qualification training requires:-